 Dear colleagues and friends!

-Persevering still in the challenging situation of severe restrictions imposed on our daily lives and activities by the COVID-19 disease we are confident to revert to some normality in late autumn.
+Persevering still in the challenging situation of severe restrictions imposed on our daily lives and activities by the COVID-19 disease we are confident to revert to some normality in spring 2022.

 In contrast to the virtual meetings we have become accustomed to, at Focus Valve we will resume physical presence with all the personal encounters missed so dreadfully for a long time.
 Focus Valve remains a surgical course based on live surgeries and live discussions between participants and experienced operators and a 3D experience which enhances understanding of the pathology and techniques.
 We strongly believe that surgical experience, tips and tricks can be transferred to the attending surgeons but not to the web.